 The man who hosted Himmler and ran the company

-His ambition created enemies on every front.
-Spain’s industrial elite, the Catholic Church, sectors of the army, and the regime’s pro-British faction all turned against him.
-By August 1941, a coordinated political offensive accused him of freemasonry — an accusation never proven, but enough to destroy him under the regime’s strict anti-Masonic legislation.
+His political power in those months was enormous.
+Too much.
+Spain’s industrial elite, the Catholic Church, sections of the army, and the regime’s pro-British faction all turned against him.
+The coordinated counter-offensive accused him of freemasonry — an accusation he always denied.
+The Special Tribunal for the Repression of Freemasonry and Communism sentenced him to twelve years under the regime’s anti-Masonic legislation.
 In the cabinet meeting that decided his fate, Minister José Antonio Girón openly proposed having him executed.
-Franco settled on twelve years’ imprisonment, later commuted to internal exile in the Balearic Islands.
+Franco settled on the tribunal sentence: commuted to internal exile in the Balearic Islands.
+Salvador Merino was expelled from the Falange.
+Banned from public office.
+Officially erased.

 The badge-engineering carnival of the 1970s